frank-pmt/no-ads-weather-backend/README.md

 ## About

-This project is a ReactJS and NodeJS based application that can display weather information
+This project is a ReactJS and NodeJS based application that can display weather information.

 ## Services utilized